Ashley Blaine Featherson

 Ashley Blaine Featherson-Jenkins (née Featherson; born December 4, 1987) is an American actress.
 She is best known as the co-creator and star of Black&SexyTV's Hello Cupid.
 She also appeared in the web series Roomieloverfriends, the film Bad Hair, and was a main cast member on the Netflix series Dear White People (2017–2021).

 Early life and education

 Born Ashley Blaine Featherson, she was raised in Gaithersburg, Maryland.
 She first acted at age four in a school production and enjoyed it from that age.
-When she was 14 she began to perform at the Studio Theatre in Washington, DC and studied under costume designer Reggie Ray.
+When she was 14 she began to perform at the Studio Theatre in Washington, D.C. and studied under costume designer Reggie Ray.

 Featherson attended Howard University and graduated from the Fine Arts department, where she majored in musical theater.
 She is a member of the Alpha Kappa Alpha sorority.
 Featherson has stated that she most admires the career and work of Vanessa Williams.